Introduction to XML#

 XML Schema#

-The XML schema for PreVABS input files is available at :download:prevabs.xsd <schemas/prevabs.xsd>.
-This schema defines the structure and constraints for:
+A starter XML schema for PreVABS input files is shipped at prevabs.xsd.
+It captures the broad structure of:

 • Cross-section definition